aiqtidar/Leonard_Lab_Robots/README.md

  - Vicon
  - Kobukis

 The Vicon system is basically a set of cameras which records the positions and orientation of robots with respect to a well defined coordinate system.
 The Kobukis are vacuum-cleaner-like robots; they can move with a certain linear and angular speed.
-The Robot Operating System (ROS) binds the Vicon and the Kobukis togethe.
+The Robot Operating System (ROS) binds the Vicon and the Kobukis together.
 The ROS-core reads Vicon data, and sends (publishes) commands to the kobukis.

 ## Understanding ROS
 Understanding how ROS works is essential to understanding the system.
 I would recommend going through all the ROS tutorials thoroughly: https://docs.google.com/document/d/1FFweM-iAUHEGsGNKYE8pN4EZRdZCeedRtgar93bCYYc/edit?usp=sharing